-Daily Activities for Teaching Tennis to Beginning Players in a Camp Format
+Daily Activities for Teaching Tennis to Beginning Players (Camp Format)

-– Each tennis class should last for 3 hours.
+– Each class is structured for 3 hours

-– You, as a tennis coach, should arrive at least 30 minutes prior to the lesson to have time to set up the court and prepare the balls.
+– You, the tennis coach, should arrive at least 20 minutes prior the lesson to have time to set up the court and prepare all the necessary equipment

 Class Size and Format

-– The maximum number of tennis students per instructor/coach should be no more than 6.
+– The maximum number of tennis students per instructor/coach should be 6

-– Each tennis instructor should have the same kids throughout the week so they have time to bond and get to know them.
+– Each tennis instructor should have the same kids throughout the week so they can get to know each other

 – Kids of similar ability and age should be grouped together.

 – Always demonstrate everything you teach – combine verbal with visual instruction

 – Be positive, friendly and enthusiastic – smile, encourage, praise and present the technical aspects in a friendly way